Emergencies:

 -

-- Law enforcement is a very dynamic profession; the policies and procedures of this department will change, just as the standards that we follow will change to meet the needs of the public, the law, and social atmosphere.
-It will encourage cooperation between many sections within our own department, and the Office with its neighboring agencies.
-The Office will encounter future problems, but at least the mechanism is in place to face those challenges, encourage cooperation and problem solving, and strengthen the foundation on which we operate.
+- Law enforcement is a very dynamic profession; the policies and procedures of the Office are constantly changing, just as the standards that change to meet the needs of the public, the law, and social environment.
+Accreditation encourages cooperation between many sections of the Office, and its neighboring agencies.
+If problems happened to arise in the future, the mechanism is in place to face those challenges, encourage cooperation and problem solving, and strengthen the foundation on which we operate.

-- Now that we're accredited, the process does not end here.
-We must meet "re-accreditation" every three years by providing information and data verifying that we are, in fact, in compliance with our policies and procedures.
+- Every four years, the Office works towards “re-accreditation” which is an ongoing and very demanding process.
 Evaluations, surveys, analyses, and assessments have to be completed monthly, quarterly, annually or when required by standards and policy.
-This is an ongoing process.
-It will make us reevaluate and reconsider everything we do.
-From written policies to common practices, from the uniformed patrol officer to the civilian evidence technician, this process will make us carefully look at what we do, how we do it, and the best way to achieve it.
+The agency reevaluates everything that is being done in previous years, from written policies to common practices, from the uniformed patrol officer to the civilian evidence technician.
+This process scrutinizes our procedures and makes us carefully look at what we do, how we do it, and best way to achieve it.

 |